Mac Sceroler

-Joseph McDonald Sceroler (/sʌˈroʊlər/ suh-ROHL-er; born April 9, 1995) is an American professional baseball pitcher in the Cincinnati Reds organization.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.
-He made his MLB debut in 2021.
+Joseph McDonald Sceroler (/sʌˈroʊlər/ suh-ROHL-er; born April 9, 1995) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Baltimore Orioles in 2021.

 Career

 Amateur

 Sceroler attended Denham Springs High School in Denham Springs, Louisiana, and Southeastern Louisiana University, where he played college baseball for the Southeastern Louisiana Lions.
 In 2016, he played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 The Philadelphia Phillies selected Sceroler as a draft-eligible sophomore in the 36th round of the 2016 MLB draft, but he opted not to sign so that he could return to Southeastern Louisiana for his junior year.

 Cincinnati Reds

 The Cincinnati Reds selected Sceroler in the fifth round, 137th overall, of the 2017 MLB draft, and he signed with the Reds.
 He made his professional debut with the rookie-level Billings Mustangs in 2017, posting a 3.26 ERA in 12 games.
 Sceroler opened the 2018 season with the Single-A Dayton Dragons, but missed time due to a strained oblique muscle, ultimately finishing the year with a 4-8 record and 4.97 ERA between Billings and Dayton.
 In 2019, he pitched for the High-A Daytona Tortugas, logging a 5-4 record and 3.69 ERA with 127 strikeouts in 117.0 innings of work.
 Sceroler did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.